 Our Theatre Programming Coordinator, Karma Lacoff Nieoczym, is looking forward to talking with Andrew about his most recent album Impossible Staircase, scoring, and life.

 As a one-man cheering section for the days when blues and jazz met the roots of rock and roll, Kenny ‘Blues Boss’ Wayne is an artist who’s got it all: talent, charisma and showmanship.
 Oozing with class and sophistication, Wayne is a throwback to the golden age of classic rhythm and blues while offering a fresh approach to the genre.

 Hailed as "an artist bringing the piano back to the front ranks of contemporary blues."
 As a Juno Award Winner and 7 time Maple Blues Award winning blues, boogie-woogie and jazz pianist, Kenny ‘Blues Boss’ Wayne is called “Blues Boss” for a reason.
 He was recently inducted into the “Piano Boogie-Woogie Hall of Fame” in 2017 by the Cincinnati Ohio Blues Society.
-His musical career began as a child prodigy in the 1960s and has continued to flourish for over 50 years with Wayne at the forefront of modern day blues piano practitioners.

 Writing from Silence

 One of the ways in which power maintains itself is through silencing, whether that be notions of what one can or cannot say in polite company, who has the power or place to speak, or perhaps who is given a platform but under a shared, unspoken set of restrictions.
 In this talk, UBCO creative writing professor Michael V. Smith examines taboo, stereotypes, family histories, and cultural silences to reveal how writing can function as a means of speaking truth to power.